Cruise ships bring lots of business to Halifax — along with pollution from dirty fuel, critics say | CBC News

 Donna Spalding, a spokesperson for Cruise Lines International Association — the world's largest cruise industry association — said the industry is focused on transitioning to liquified natural gas (LNG) and other cleaner fuels for its new ships.
 The association has approximately 270 ships in its fleet.

-Spalding said members currently have four LNG-fuelled ships and 22 more on order, adding that some ships that use heavy fuel oil also carry low-sulphur fuel while idling in port.
+Spalding said members currently have four LNG-fuelled ships and 22 more on order, adding that some ships that use heavy fuel oil use low-sulphur fuel while idling in port.
 She could not provide a breakdown of the number of ships using other fuels.

 Shore power